TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 > **Disclaimer**: The theoretical asset used as an example in this article has technical constraints which aim to be        > realistic but are not derived from the technical constraints of an existing asset.
 The code for the optimization has been > produced from scratch and is available on demand.
+The market prices have been collected from entso-e transparency platform (for power) and eex website (for gas and CO2).

 ## Combined-cycle Gas Turbines and Flexibility